 Why is organic traffic important?

-Organic traffic is important for two main reasons.
-First, it is the kind of traffic that is most likely to be indicative of a site’s quality and authority.
+Organic traffic is important because, it is traffic that is most likely to be representative of a site’s quality and authority.
 This is because organic search results are based on the opinions and experiences of real people, rather than paid advertising or other forms of manipulation.

 This trust leads to them spending more time on your site, which in turn leads to higher click-through rates (CTRs) and better conversion rates.
 Additionally, organic traffic is more likely to be engaged with – meaning that it’s more likely to lead to a sale.